What is a Calamansi?

 - Calamansi Gingerade

 Mansi is a great tasting Calamansi juice.
-Fortunately it’s available for purchase online … just click the link above or the image below to learn more about or purchase this product.
+Fortunately, it’s available for purchase online … just click the link above to learn more about or purchase this product.

 This is a great product to use in cooking foods and making drinks when fresh calamansi fruit is not available.